Haraden994/SpaceBeyondSpace/Documents/LevelDesignDocument.md

 ### 2.3.1.
 Main characters

-The following are the main relevant characters the player will meet and interact with throughout the whole game, including both goodies and baddies.
+The following are the main relevant characters the player interact with throughout the whole game, including both goodies and baddies.

 #### 2.3.1.1.
 Clara Oswald (The Impossible Girl)